inngest/inngest/docs/SDK_SPEC.md

      * the function will not run until at least `period` has elapsed.
      *
      * If any new events are received that match the same debounce `key`, the
-     * function is reshceduled for another `period` delay, and the triggering
+     * function is rescheduled for another `period` delay, and the triggering
      * event is replaced with the latest event received.
      */
     debounce?: {